 The minimum requirements for a physician are medical school, an internship and residency in an area of specialization, such as primary care.
 Some physicians go on to complete a fellowship, which is another period of specialized medical training or research.

-“In addition to education, a physician’s certifications, professional experience and areas of interest can provide valuable insight into his or her expertise,” says Marie Lee, MD, a family medicine physician at Scripps Medical Center Jefferson in Oceanside.
-“If you have a specific interest, such as women’s health, consider finding a physician who shares that interest.”
+“In addition to education, a physician’s certifications, professional experience and areas of interest can provide valuable insight into his or her expertise,” says Dr. Park “If you have a specific interest, such as lifestyle first approach to care, consider finding a physician who shares that interest.”

 You may find it helpful to ask about the following: